 Training regulations are modernised regularly in order to meet the requirements of working life.
 The initiative for the introduction of a new regulation or the updating of an existing regulation is made by the affected sectors, the social partners, or the Ministry of Economy.
 Statistical data or skills forecasting studies also play a role, albeit a minor one, when new apprenticeships are introduced.

-The national qualification standards are developed by the trade committees, are described in learning outcomes and fall within the legal framework approved by the Minister of Education.
-A specific template for describing the qualifications and program proposals is provided by the Ministry of Education.
+The national qualification standards, developed by the trade committees, are described in learning objectives and fall within the legal framework approved by the Minister of Children and Education.
+A specific template for describing the qualifications and program proposals is provided by the Ministry of Children and Education.

 In Germany apprenticeship training can only take place in state recognized training occupations.
 The training regulations define the content of the training in an occupation.
 They are elaborated together with experts from the relevant occupation in a formal procedure.